 I am a PhD student at the University of Illinois at Urbana-Champaign.
 My current research, which lies in the intersection of computational phylogenetics and high performance parallel computing, is advised by Professors Tandy Warnow and William Gropp.
-I took the PhD Qualifying Exam in Scientific Computing aka Numerical Analysis (see the reading list here).
+I took the PhD Qualifying Exam in the Scientific Computing aka Numerical Analysis research area, see the reading list here.
 I am an NSF IGERT Fellow (2013), a Siebel Fellow (2014), an NSF Graduate Research Fellow (2015), and a Cohen Fellow (2017).

 Before Illinois, I worked as a neuroimaging researcher supervised by Professor Rasmus Birn at the Health Emotions Research Institute at the University of Wisconsin-Madison.
 There I focused on evaluating and addressing critical methodological problems in resting-state functional MRI, including systematic image artifacts (head motion, physiological noise, etc.) and subject test-retest reliability.
 I have contributed both statistical analyses and writing to three publications each netting over 100 citations.
 If you are interested in test-retest reliability of functional connectivity maps, see my documentation on GitHub.

 My bachelor's degree is in Physics from the University of Chicago.